 Some prokaryotic cells have flagella, which are tail-like structures that enable the organism to move around.
 They may also have pili, small hair-like structures that help bacteria adhere to surfaces and can allow DNA to be transferred between two prokaryotic cells in a process known as conjugation.
 Another part that is found in some bacteria is the capsule.
 The capsule is a sticky layer of carbohydrates that helps the bacterium adhere to surfaces in its surroundings.

 Unlike eukaryotic cells, prokaryotic cells have no distinct organelles bound by membranes.
 Instead, the many reactions the cell conducts happen within the cytoplasm of the cell.
 In fact, there are 2 main components that are present within all prokaryotic cells.

 The first is a cell membrane.
 This is a layer of phospholipid molecules that separate the inside of the cell from the outside.
 While not present in all prokaryotes, many secrete a cell wall used to protect and house the cell in an extra layer of proteins and structural molecules.

 The second part found in all prokaryotic cells is DNA.
 DNA is the basic blueprint for all life and is found within all cells.
 In prokaryotes, the DNA often takes the form of a large circular genome.
 This can be compared to the organized chromosomes which are typically found within eukaryotes.
 This large circle of DNA directs which proteins the cell creates, and regulates the actions of the cell.

 Other prokaryotic cells can have a large number of different parts, such as cilia and flagella to help them move around.
 While these structures are similar in function to those found within eukaryotes, they often have a different structure.
-This suggests that the two types of cell have undergone very different selection processes and have independently involved the structures.
+This suggests that the two types of cells have undergone very different selection processes and have independently involved the structures.

 How do Prokaryotic Cells Divide?